Context

 Key responsibilities included:

-• 🧪 Conducted moderated usability tests
+- 🧪 Conducted moderated usability tests - validating flows, messaging, and recommendation patterns.

 Solution